Nerualder/nel/README.md

 - a local backup.
 I believe sessionStorage has a max of 10MB.
 - option : id, var, type
 - target a specific id or leave blank for the entire page
-- name of variable of localStorage variable you want to use (default = backupvialocalstorage)
+- name of variable of sessionStorage variable you want to use (default = backupviasessionstorage)
 - Grab HTML or TEXT (only applies to an ID that you are targeting) may need to add val() also
 - could also be used for performance boosting a webpage?
 ```
-nel.backit() // store the entire webpage in localStorage:backupvialocalstorage
+nel.backit() // store the entire webpage in sessionStorage:backupviasessionstorage
 nel.backit("apple","backup") // store the innerHTML contents of element apple to sessionStorage:backup
 nel.backit("apple","backup",false) // store the innerText contents of element apple to sessionStorage:backup
 ```